 The Infant and Child Language Centre is housed in the Department of Psychology, National University of Singapore (NUS).
-At the Infant Language Centre, we are dedicated to develop our understanding of how babies learn their first words.
+We are a research facility dedicated to develop our understanding of how babies learn their first words.

 Learning one’s native language is a phenomenal achievement.
-At a minimum, it requires that learners make sense of an immensely complex system.
-How do children master a system that is so complicated and sophisticated long before they can tie their shoelaces or ride a bicycle?
+At such a young age, how do children master a system that is so complicated and sophisticated long before they can tie their shoelaces or ride a bicycle?

 If you and your child would like to join us to find out more about how language develops, please register your interest by clicking here.